GoogleChrome/web.dev/src/site/content/en/blog/content-visibility/index.md

 One of the features of `content-visibility: auto` is that the off-screen content remains available in the document object model and therefore, the accessibility tree (unlike with `visibility: hidden`).
 This means, that content can be searched for on the page, and navigated to, without waiting for it to load or sacrificing rendering performance.

-The flip-side of this, however, is that elements with style features, such as `display: none` or `visibility: hidden` will also appear in the accessibility tree when off-screen, since the browser will not render these styles until they enter the viewport.
-This could potentially cause clutter and other side effects in the accessibility tree.
+The flip-side of this, however, is that [landmark](https://www.w3.org/TR/wai-aria-1.1/#landmark_roles) elements with style features such as `display: none` or `visibility: hidden` will also appear in the accessibility tree when off-screen, since the browser will not render these styles until they enter the viewport.
+To prevent these from being visible in the accessibility tree, potentially causing clutter, be sure to also add `aria-hidden="true"`.

 {% Aside 'caution' %}
 In Chromium 85-89, off-screen children within `content-visibility: auto` were marked as invisible.
-In particular, [headings](https://marcysutton.com/content-visibility-accessible-semantics) were not exposed to accessibility tools.
-In Chromium 90 this was updated so that headings are exposed.
+In particular, [headings](https://marcysutton.com/content-visibility-accessible-semantics) and landmark roles were not exposed to accessibility tools.
+In Chromium 90 this was updated so that they are exposed.
 {% endAside %}

 ## Example: a travel blog {: #example }